-The Teaching Council has awarded 33 bursaries, totalling €100,000, to teachers and others engaging in and with educational research.
-The funding is being awarded under the first cycle of the Council’s Research Support Framework.
+In 2017, the Teaching Council awarded 33 bursaries, totalling €100,000, to teachers and others engaging in and with educational research.
+The funding was awarded under the first cycle of the Council’s Research Support Framework.
 The framework is a key element of the Council’s CROÍ Research Series (Collaboration and Research for Ongoing Innovation).

 This framework fosters and promotes learning by supporting a range of approaches, including practitioner research, and the application of an enquiry-based approach to practice.
 It places a strong emphasis on research activities which will strengthen the links between research, policy and practice, and on collaboration among teachers, and between teachers and other stakeholders in education.